- Need gas-powered tree cutter?

 Gas-powered chainsaws with internal combustion engines typically provide the most power and are better suited for heavy-duty jobs.

-For light trimming and general yard work, a good battery-powered model should be sufficient.
+For light trimming and general yard work, a top-quality battery-powered model should be sufficient.

 For maintenance work, you might be much better with a cordless chainsaw that emits no fumes and doesn’t require gas have a look at the Makita electric chainsaw.